Difficult Bible Quiz about the Physical Bible

 According to some scholars, Satan intended for the body to lure the Israelites into idolatry.

-Other scholars suggest that Satan argued Moses should not get an honorable burial because of his sins.
+Other scholars suggest that Satan argued Moses should not receive an honorable burial because of his sins.

 Jude 1:9.